 10.1 The Customer shall pay the Charges to the Provider in accordance with these Terms and Conditions or any other agreement they might have.

 10.2 Services will activate on the date that the Customer commences paying Subscription fees.
+Subscriptions automatically renew at the end of the initial team.
 The Customer’s credit/debit card or PayPal account will be billed on activation and regularly thereafter.
 The option of a bank transfer is available upon request in case other methods of payment can’t be used by the Customer.

 10.3 If the Customer terminates their Subscription they will continue to have access to the Services for the remainder of the prevailing Subscription Period up until the renewal date whereupon access will cease unless the Customer chooses to pay the Subscription fee to reactivate their Subscription.